Create space and bring light into your home.

 We use Climate glass, which is specially engineered for use in conservatories.

 The glazing will deflect heat in the summer and retain warmth in the winter, keeping your conservatory at a comfortable temperature all year round.

 Its smart, self-cleaning coating uses the power of the sun to break down dirt and so the rain can wash it away.

-Pilkington ActivTM self-cleaning glass comes in a range of colours; Clear, Bronze and Blue.
-For superior solar control, SunShade Neutral and SunShade Blue options are also available.
+Standard Climate self-cleaning glass comes in two colours; Clear and Blue.
+For superior solar control, Neutral Sunshield, Blue Sunshield and Aqua Sunshield options are also available.